kaalam/document.source/jazz_reference/pages/basics/basics_fundamental.md

 * **JazzPersistence** - Is an abstract class that provides a **file saving** interface and a **pipeline interface** to read/write to/from other keeprs any number of blocks in one call.
 * **JazzSource** - Is the implementation of JazzPersistence using **LMDB**.
-See [...LMDB].
 Therefore, a Jazz file is an LMDB file of persisted blocks.
 You can even use command line LMDB utilities to backup a Jazz server while running or access the same file from more than one process.
-E.g., Open a **source in a running http server** from a Python interpreter to see/fix what is running.
+E.g., Open a **source in a running http server** from a Python interpreter to see/fix it while running.
+{% include note.html content="Since **LMDB is a transactionally consistent key/value store** using a memory mapped file as a persistence, Jazz, at its minimum, is a distributed key/value store second to none in terms of efficiency." %}

 ## Distributed containers